chrisbtr/q-and-a/README.md

 - PostgreSQL

 ## Setup
-**NOTE:** The below setup Instructions assumes you have cloned this repo and at each step you are in the root directory of the repo.
+**NOTE:** The below setup Instructions assumes you have cloned this repo and at each step, you are in the root directory of the repo.
 ### Client
 #### Step 0 - Install Client Dependencies:
 - cd into the `client` directory